cscart/docs/en/cscart_addons/addons/vendor-background-image/index.rst

 Installing the add-on
 =====================

-    Install the Vendor Background Image add-on on the add-ons list page (Add-ons → Manage add-ons).
+    Install the Vendor Image add-on on the add-ons list page (Add-ons → Manage add-ons).
 Click the + button in the top right corner, select an archive and click Upload & install.
 You can now find the installed add-on in the list of installed add-ons, just make sure it is set to Active.

 =====================
 Setting up the add-on
 =====================

-    Here are available settings of the Vendor Background Image add-on.
+    Here are available settings of the Vendor Image add-on.

     .. fancybox:: img/vendor-background-image-settings.png
-        :alt: Vendor Background Image settings
+        :alt: Vendor Image settings

     * **Aspect ratio (width / height)**—Select a preferable aspect ration for images.
 This value will be displayed in a tooltip for the **Vendor background** setting in the admin panel.
 It will help vendors add an image of the correct size.